jonahkalkman/hptuning/README.md

-# TD Elektro WP Theme
+# HP Tuning WP Theme
-A WordPress theme for TD Elektro
+A WordPress theme for HP Tuning